-- No LOA will be granted within the first 30 days of a student's enrollment; - There must be a reasonable expectation of returning to school from the LOA; - The total number of days on LOA are a minimum of 14 calendar days and a maximum of 180 calendar days in any 12-month period; and - No more than two (2) LOAs during enrollment.
+- No LOA will be granted within the first thirty (30) days of a student's enrollment; - There must be a reasonable expectation of returning to school from the LOA; - The total number of days on LOA are a minimum of fourteen (14) calendar days and a maximum of sixty (60) calendar days; and - No more than two (2) LOAs during enrollment.

 Students must request the LOA in advance.
 The LOA must be in writing; include the student's reason(s) for the LOA; provide documentation supporting the reason; and must include the student's signature.
 Completed requests shall be submitted to the Student Success Advisor or Campus Director for review.
+A LOA will not be granted until the LOA request is completed with signature, dates of LOA, and proper documentation.
+Students with less than thirty (30) days of attendance are not eligible for a LOA.
+After thirty (30) days, a LOA may be granted for no less than fourteen (14) consecutive calendar days and may not exceed sixty (60) consecutive calendar days or what is deemed necessary by the student's, student's spouse's, partner's, child's, or parent's healthcare provider.
+A LOA and/or together with any additional LOAs previously granted cannot exceed one hundred eighty days (180) in a twelve (12) month period.
 The school may collect the LOA request at a later date and may grant a LOA to a student who did not provide the request prior to the LOA due to unforeseen circumstances.
 In these cases, the school will document the reason for its decision and establish the start date of the approved LOA as the first date the student was unable to attend.
 Review of an LOA request can take up to five (5) calendar days and can be denied.
+An LOA can be extended beyond the initial request date due to the student's academic progress.

 A student granted a LOA in accordance with the policy is not considered to have withdrawn, no refund calculation is required at that time, and the student will not be assessed any additional charges as a result of a requested LOA.
 A student's contract period will be extended by the same number of calendar days taken in the LOA.
-As a result, any change to the contracted period will be acknowledged and signed by all parties to reflect with new contracted end date.
+As a result, any change to the contracted period will be documented in an addendum to the enrollment agreement which must be acknowledged and signed by all parties to reflect the new contracted end date.
 Additionally, students will return to the school in the same Satisfactory Academic Progress status at which they began his/her LOA.
 A student returning from LOA will be placed in the module deemed most appropriate by staff.

-If a student needs to extend his/her LOA, reach out to campus administration to request an extension prior to the scheduled return date.
-Students will be withdrawn if the student takes an unapproved LOA or does not return by the expiration date of an approved LOA.
+If a student needs to extend his/her LOA, reach out to campus administration within 48 hours prior to your scheduled return date to request an extension Students will be withdrawn if the student takes an unapproved LOA or does not return by the expiration date of an approved LOA.
 In those cases, the withdrawal process will begin and the student's withdrawal date for the purpose of calculating a refund will be the student's last date of attendance.
 Not returning from a LOA will affect your grace period for the repayment of Title IV loans.